Vinnaithaandi Varuvaayaa (soundtrack)

 Vinnaithaandi Varuvaayaa is the soundtrack of the 2010 Tamil romance film of the same name, directed by Gautham Vasudev Menon.
 The soundtrack album and background score were composed by A. R. Rahman, collaborating with Menon for the first time.
 The lyrics for the songs were penned by Menon's usual associate, Thamarai along with Kalyani Menon and Kaithapram, the latter penning the Malayalam lyrics in the album.
 The album was released on 25 December 2009 in London with several film personalities participating at the grand function.
 It was the first time that a Tamil film audio release was held in London.
 It was followed by an audio launch function which was also held in Chennai on 6 January 2010.
-Sony Music released the album worldwide.
-The album opened to critical acclaim from music critics.
+Sony Music India released the album.
+The album opened to positive reviews from music critics.
 The audio was marked as #1 in Asia, in terms of advance bookings.
 The album was ranked among the best musicals of 2010.
 A collector's edition of the film was released on 1 December 2010, which featured two unreleased tracks.
 The same soundtrack album was reused in the simultaneous Telugu version Ye Maaya Chesave (2010) and its Hindi remake Ekk Deewana Tha (2012).

-Album information

-The first song in the album, is "Omana Penne", which features Silambarasan dancing with Trisha.
-It is set to picturise him dancing and singing while they meet together.
-The song was sung by, Benny Dayal and Kalyani Menon.
-The second song in the album, is entitled, "Anbil Avan" which is sung by Chinmayi and Devan Ekambaram.
-The song was picturised in New York City, USA.
-The third song is "Mannipaaya", which was picturised around ECR in Chennai.
-The song has singer Shreya Ghoshal along with A. R. Rahman himself singing.
-The fourth song in the album is "Hosanna" and is sung by Vijay Prakash, Suzanne D'Mello and Blaaze, which already made huge waves before the official audio release.
-Additional vocals for the songs were penned by Vivek Agarwal, Dr. Narayan, V. V. Prasanna, Haricharan.
-This song was picturised in Malta.
-The fifth song is titled "Vinnaithaandi Varuvaayaa", which name is the album's title.
-The voice was rendered by Karthik, and had additional vocals by Vivek Agarwal.
-The sixth song is named, "Kannukkul Kannai" – one being a peppy number sung by Naresh Iyer.
-The final song in the album, is entitled, "Aaromale" sung by the music director Alphons Joseph, with Kaithapram's Malayalam lyrics.